elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

   - Weak or easily cracked cryptographic keys and passwords ("qwerty123") are in use
 - Other weakness occur when:
   - Encryption is done poorly or inconsistently
-  - Failure to authenticate SSL certificates
+  - Authentication of SSL certificates is not done robustly

 ---

-## Ecryption Attack Examples
+## Encryption Vulnerability Examples

 - Data is automatically decrypted when retrieved via an SQL query
-  - Attacker could use an SQL injection attack to obtain information in clear text
+  - SQL injection attack could to obtain information in clear text
 - Simple hashes are used to store data
   - Attacker can crack hashes by brute force computation
-  - Rainbow tables are precomputed tables of output of hashing functions
+  - Rainbow tables are precomputed tables of output of hashing functions that allow for reverse engineering the hash
 - Poor key management
   - Attacker can gain access to the directories where keys are stored
   - Attacker can sniff keys included in messages or headers